The flat line of the walls around us. A border.

 The tall line of the bars between us.
 A border.

 The straight line of the back I won’t bend.
 A border.

 The broken line of the gaze you avert.
 A border.

 Today, tomorrow, never is a cycle of phases and rituals, just like the prison life it seeks to recreate.
 Standing between the characters are more than obvious physical barriers, and these subtle, impalpable borders will prove no easier to cross.
 The only thing we have plenty of is time to try.

 |Author:||Oscar Biffi & Maria Guarneri|

 |Roles:||3 to 6.
 No gender suggestions.|

-The roles are defined by random card combinations.
-The scenario is made up of ritualised phases, but the outcome is always open.
+Roles are defined by random card combinations.
+The scenario consists of ritualised phases, but the result is always open-ended.

 |Leitmotiv:||Prison, punishment, guilt, passage of time, complicity, bonds, friendship, lust for freedom|

 Monkeymouth’s Mugshot Sign